Here is information on possible causes:

 On an older engine with a carburetor, pump the throttle linkage and look for fuel squirting into the carburetor throat.
 No fuel?
 Possible causes include a bad mechanical fuel pump, stuck needle valve in the carburetor, a plugged fuel line or fuel filter.

 On newer vehicles with electronic fuel injection, connect a pressure gauge to the fuel rail to see if there is any pressure in the line.
 No pressure when the key is on?
 Check for a failed fuel pump, pump relay, fuse or wiring problem.
-On Fords, don't forget to check the inertia safety switch which is usually hidden in the trunk or under a rear kick panel.
+On Fords, do not forget to check the inertia safety switch which is usually hidden in the trunk or under a rear kick panel.
 The switch shuts off the fuel pump in an accident.
 So if the switch has been tripped, resetting it should restore the flow of fuel to the engine.
 Lack of fuel can also be caused by obstructions in the fuel line or pickup sock inside the tank.
 And don't forget to check the fuel gauge.
 It is amazing how many no starts are caused by an empty fuel tank.

 There is also the possibility that the fuel in the tank may be heavily contaminated with water or overloaded with alcohol.
 If the tank was just filled, bad gas might be causing the problem.